gdiet/backup/README.md

 ## Caveats

+* The DedupFS dedup file system only supports regular directories and regular files.
+It does not support for example soft or hard links or sparse files.
 * Deleting files in DedupFS is a two-step process.
 Don't expect that the repository size shrinks if you delete files.
 Even if you run the "reclaim space" utilities, the repository size will not shrink.
 Instead, it will not grow further for some time if you store new files...
 * As already mentioned, DedupFS uses MD5 hashes to find duplicate content, and there is no safeguard implemented against hash collisions.
 * Since DedupFS has been used less on Linux, there might be additional issues there.